idarkstudio/template-unity-ic/README.md

         └── utils
             └── canisters.js
 ```
-put your id of your canister users
+Put your id of your canister users:
 ```js
 import idlUsers from "./idls/Users";